 Although I grew up in Toronto, I spent a year after university living in Kingston.
 I like Kingston, but I never really felt as though I understood it.
 The downtown is laid out as a sort of Triangle, and the bar scene at the time was more or less based on the fact that Queen’s students enjoy cheap beer.
 The pleasant limestone construction can impose itself on your imagination as you make your way through streets blasted by winter wind.
-I am comparatively pleased that I wasn’t there for the Ice Storm, since I have seen the six foot icicles that hang off those roofs during the best of winters.
+I am comparatively pleased that I wasn’t there for the Ice Storm, since I have seen the six foot icicles that hang off those masterpieces by roofing Corpus Christi during the best of winters.

 I don’t mean to hold forth on the character of the city overmuch, as that is clearly the bailiwick of Alan McLeod.
 I will content myself with having my column appear periodically in the Kingston Whig-Standard.